thevisgroup/CGVC-Website/sponsors/call-for-sponsors.md

 ### About CGVC and the Need for Support

 Participants from all over Britain and extending into Europe attend CGVC to see the latest developments in the fields of visualization, computer graphics, virtual reality, and computer vision.
-The CGVC program comprises of the top selection of all paper submissions.
+The CGVC programme comprises of the top selection of all paper submissions.
 This selection is made over the course of a competitive peer-reviewing process, which involves the most respected scientists throughout the UK.
 The proceedings of CGVC are published and archived in the Eurographics digital library.
 CGVC is a priority British meeting point for many of the leading researchers in the visualization, graphics, virtual reality, and vision research fields.

 The participants of CGVC pay a registration fee for attending the conference.
 Not at the least due to the relatively high prices in the UK, additional support is needed to offer a satisfying conference to all participants.
 To actually acquire this support, we (the event organizers) have started to contact a number of potential supporters from both the public and private sectors.